apache/ofbiz-framework/themes/helveticus/README.md

 which can be found at https://cwiki.apache.org/confluence/display/OFBIZ/Visual+Themes+Gallery

 ## License
-The Helveticus theme dynamically download the Quicksand font licensed under the SIL OPEN FONT LICENSE (no license issue)
+The Helveticus theme dynamically downloads the Quicksand font licensed under the SIL OPEN FONT LICENSE (no license issue)

 ## Icones
 https://heroicons.dev/